-Optical Material: Fused Silica is the fourth in a series of blog posts that aims to highlight the various optical materials used to design and manufacture optical components for the photonics industry.
+Optical Material: Fused Silica is the fourth article in this 5-part series of blog posts that aims to highlight the various optical materials used to design and manufacture optical components for the photonics industry.

 Although float glass [featured in a recent blog post] is the most common material used in optical components, there are several demanding applications that require superior material characteristics such as high chemical purity, high-temperature resistance, high transmission, chemical inertness and low co-efficient of expansion.
 In such cases, alternative material choices are needed, and fused silica (SiO2) is a predominant candidate that satisfies these strict optical requirements.

 Fused silica is an ultra-pure, amorphous form of glass that is made from high purity silica.
 Typically, the concentration of silica is greater than 99.9999% with miniscule quantities of other metal oxides.
 Due to its extremely high purity, it finds many applications in optical windows, optical components for UV transmission, IR optics (with OH– ions removed), semiconductors, metrology and more.

 Fused silica is fabricated from a very highly refined precursor such as silicon tetrachloride (SiCl4), sometimes branded as STC.
 Since the final purity depends on the purity of the precursor, it is ensured that the concentration of metal oxide impurities is as low as possible (under 1%).
 Unlike conventional glass that is fabricated by melt processing, fused silica is made using Chemical Vapor Deposition (CVD).
 A heat source, such as a furnace or plasma, burns the precursor in the presence of hydrogen or oxygen to form a ‘soot’ that is deposited on a desired substrate.
 The substrate can be rotated or translated to obtain the desired shape of the components, such as optical fibers, tubes, lenses, etc.